ATISH693/LangChain-and-LangGraph-AI-Assistant/README.md

 # LangChain and LangGraph RAG AI Assistant

-A Retrieval Augmented Generation (RAG) AI Assistant built using LangGraph, LangChain, FastAPI, PostgreSQL, pgvector, Streamlit, Docker, and AWS EC2.
+A Retrieval Augmented Generation (RAG) AI Assistant designed to answer questions related to **LangChain and LangGraph documentation**.

-The application allows users to query a custom knowledge base, retrieves relevant documents using vector similarity search, generates context-aware responses using an LLM, and supports human-in-the-loop approval for uncertain responses.
+The application uses LangGraph, LangChain, FastAPI, PostgreSQL with pgvector, Streamlit, Docker, and AWS EC2 to build a stateful AI assistant that retrieves relevant documentation, generates context-aware answers, and uses human-in-the-loop approval for uncertain responses.

+The system is built over a custom knowledge base containing LangChain and LangGraph official documentation, allowing users to ask technical questions and receive answers grounded in the retrieved documentation.

 ---